milinbhakta/ClipRust/README.md

 - `tsconfig.json`: Configuration file for TypeScript.
 - `.env`: Contains environment variables for the project.
 This file is ignored by Git for security reasons.
 - `.env.sample`: A template for the `.env` file.
 You can copy this file to `.env` and fill in your own values.
+- `iconGenerator.py`: A Script to generate icons for different OS and sizes

 ## Development